Ederlezi (song): In popular culture

 Goran Bregović's version titled "Ederlezi (Scena Djurdjevdana Na Rijeci)" was famously used in Emir Kusturica's movie Time of the Gypsies.
 It was performed by the Macedonian singer Vaska Jankovska.

 "Ederlezi (Scena Djurdjevdana Na Rijeci)" also appeared in the movie Borat, although it has no connection to the authentic music of Kazakhstan.
 The text in brackets in Serbo-Croatian means: "The scene of Đurđevdan on the river", a description of a Đurđevdan celebration on a river in the movie Time of the Gypsies where that song was used.
 Sacha Baron Cohen's movie does not have a Đurđevdan river scene.
 In both soundtrack albums – Time of the Gypsies and Stereophonic Musical Listenings That Have Been Origin in Moving Film "Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan" – it was credited to Goran Bregović, although he is not the author nor the singer of the song on these albums.
 However, he arranged the song.

 A.I.
 Rising (2018), a Serbian science fiction film, was originally entitled Ederlezi Rising.

 A portion of "Ederlezi (Scena Djurdjevdana Na Rijeci)" was also featured in Lazy Square's (or Lenivko Kvadratjić) unofficial "Russian art film" reimagining of The Simpsons popular opening sequence "couch gag".

+Ederlezi is used as OST for the map "Outpost" in Wargaming's video-game, World of Tanks.
+This version is composed by Andrey Kulik and Ivan Kucherenko, with beats by Ilya Tereshchuk and vocals by Aleksey Vanchuk.

+In 2019 Ederlezi was released in a new version by Vanillaz, Divolly & Markward.
+This modern reinterpretation combined traditional melodies with contemporary electronic production, bringing the classic tune to a wider and younger audience.